Better predicting future outcomes

-UBC’s Okanagan campus is now formally affiliated with the Banff International Research Station for Mathematical Innovation and Discovery (BIRS).
+UBC’s Okanagan campus is now an official site of the Banff International Research Station for Mathematical Innovation and Discovery (BIRS).
 Several BIRS events will be hosted on the UBC campus in Kelowna, primarily in the summer months, starting in 2021.
 Ten research workshops in a variety of areas in mathematics, computer science, statistics and theoretical physics are being scheduled into the period from May through August.

 The medical physics laboratory is a multi-user facility with research interests in radiation oncology medical physics.
 Research programs include: understanding normal and tumour tissue response to radiation; determining predictors of radiation sensitivity and injury; and the development of 3D radiation dosimetry systems.

 OCANA CoLab is part of the Centre for Optimization, Convex Analysis and Nonsmooth Analysis (COCANA), which performs fundamental research in convex and nonsmooth analysis and transfers the results to industry by solving practical industrial problems with a focus on commercial applications.
 COCANA researchers are mathematicians, computer scientists and engineers who apply state-of-the-art optimization techniques to solve real-life problems and provide our industrial partners an edge over their competition.
 OCANA CoLab allows research collaboration on-site or remotely.
 We routinely host seminars with researchers participating from the Pacific Northwest and abroad (e.g. Newcastle, Australia).